bitbot-irc/bitbot/modules/github/ghwebhook.md

 Shows the same actions as `pr-minimal` and also: edited, assigned, unassigned, review requests, comments on review requests

 #### pr-all
-Shows the same actions as `pr` and also: labeled, unlabeled
+Shows the same actions as `pr` and also: labeled, unlabeled, new commits

 #### issue-minimal
 Shows minimal issue actions; opened, closed, reopened, deleted